 - You are widowed or

-If you do not qualify for "innocent spouse relief" or "separation of liability relief" you may still qualify for "equitable relief."
-To qualify for equitable relief you must establish that, under all the facts and circumstances, it would be unfair to hold you liable for the understatement or underpayment of tax.
-In addition, you must meet other requirements listed in Publication 971, Innocent Spouse Relief.
+If you do not qualify for innocent spouse relief or separation of liability relief, you may still qualify for equitable relief.
+To qualify for equitable relief, you must establish that under all the facts and circumstances, it would be unfair to hold you liable for the understatement or underpayment of tax.
+In addition, you must meet the other requirements listed in Publication 971, Innocent Spouse Relief.

-Relief from joint and several liability should not be confused with an injured spouse claim.
-You are an "injured spouse" if you file a joint return and all or part of your share of the refund was, or will be, applied against the separate past-due federal tax, state tax, child support, or federal non-tax debt (such as a student loan) of your spouse with whom you filed the joint return.
+Relief from joint and several liability should not be confused with an injured spouse claim for allocation of refund.
+You are an injured spouse if you file a joint return and all or part of your share of the refund was or will be applied against the separate past-due federal tax, state tax, child support or federal non-tax debt (such as a student loan) of your spouse with whom you filed the joint return.
 If you are an injured spouse, you may be entitled to recoup your share of the refund.
 For more information, see Form 8379 (PDF), Injured Spouse Allocation, or refer to Topic 203.